Maxar-Public/3d-tiles/extensions/MAXAR_3tz_archive/README.md

 ## Overview

-This extension allows a 3DTILES_layers to use 3tz archives as content, and to use content from inside 3tz archives as content.
+This extension allows a 3DTILES_layers to use 3tz archives as content.

 When referencing a 3tz as content directly, the root tileset of the 3tz, as defined by the [3D Tiles Archive Format 1.0 specification](https://github.com/CesiumGS/3d-tiles/issues/422), must be used.